AI-Assisted Scientific Assessment: A Case Study on Climate Change: An Assessment of Atlantic Meridional Overturning Circulation (AMOC) Stability: Tipping Points, Uncertainties, and Impacts

 [33] A. Sanchez‐Franks, E. Frajka‐Williams, B. Moat, and D. Smeed, ``A dynamically based method for estimating the Atlantic meridional overturning circulation at 26° N from satellite altimetry,'' Ocean science, 2021.
 [Online].
-Available: https://doi.org/10.5194/os-17-1321-2021
+Available: \url{https://doi.org/10.5194/os-17-1321-2021}